 The adoption process – preparation groups

-Your agency will probably invite you to attend preparation groups with other prospective adopters.
+Your agency or the authority will probably invite you to attend preparation groups with other prospective adopters.
 These sessions will help you understand the responsibilities of adopting and the benefits and issues you could encounter.

 The adoption process – assessment and approval

 The second stage of the adoption process should take around four months.
 During this time, you will be assessed to decide whether you are suitable to adopt and trained to ensure you are prepared to take in an adopted child.

 Part of this assessment will be an “at home” study – visits by a social worker to get to know your family and see where your child will be living.

 Your adoption application will then be reviewed by an independent adoption panel which you will probably be invited to attend.
 You will either be approved or rejected for adoption.

 Once you have been approved, your agency will start searching for the right child for you.
 This should take around 6-12 months, but this time could be shorter or longer depending on individual circumstances.